Murder, She Wrote: Premise

-The show revolves around the day-to-day life of Jessica Fletcher (née MacGill), a widowed and retired English teacher, who becomes a successful mystery writer.

-Despite fame and fortune, Jessica remains a resident of Cabot Cove, a small coastal community in Maine, and maintains her links with all of her old friends, never letting her success go to her head.
+The show revolves around the day-to-day life of Jessica Fletcher (née MacGill, which was Lansbury's mother's maiden name), a widowed and retired English teacher, who becomes a successful mystery writer.
+Despite fame and fortune, Jessica remains a resident of Cabot Cove, a small coastal community in Maine (the first-season episode "Murder Takes the Bus" establishes that Cabot Cove is just north of the town of Newcastle), and maintains her links with all of her old friends, never letting her success go to her head.

 The show usually starts with a preview of the episode's events, with Jessica stating: "Tonight on Murder, She Wrote..."
 Jessica invariably proves more perceptive than the official investigators of a case, who are almost always willing to arrest the most likely suspect.
 By carefully piecing the clues together and asking astute questions, she leads the authorities to arrest the real murderer.
 Murder occurred with such regularity in her vicinity that the term "Cabot Cove syndrome" was coined to describe the constant appearance of dead bodies in remote locations.
 Indeed, if Cabot Cove existed in real life, it would top the FBI's national crime statistics in numerous categories, with some analysis suggesting that the homicide rate in Cabot Cove exceeds even that of the real-life murder capital of the world.
+However, Fletcher travels constantly all over the nation and the world.
+In 12 years, just 54 episodes out of the total 264 take place in Cabot Cove.

 Jessica's relationship with law enforcement officials varies from place to place.
 Both sheriffs of Cabot Cove resign themselves to having her meddle in their cases.
 However, most detectives and police officers do not want her anywhere near their crime scenes, until her accurate deductions convince them to listen to her.
 Some are happy to have her assistance from the start, often because they are fans of her books.
 With time, she makes friends in many police departments across the U.S., as well as with a British police officer attached to Scotland Yard.
-At the start of season eight, more of the stories were set in New York City with Jessica moving into an apartment there part-time in order to teach criminology.
+At the start of season eight, more of the stories were set in New York City with Jessica moving into an apartment there part-time in order to teach criminology at the city university.

 Production

 Murder, She Wrote was mostly filmed on sound stages at Universal Studios in Universal City, California (near Los Angeles).
 The series also filmed exterior shots and some episodes on location in the Northern California town of Mendocino, which stood in for the fictional Maine town of Cabot Cove.
+Cabot Cove dockside scenes were filmed a few miles north at Noyo Harbor in Fort Bragg, California.

+Bruce Lansbury, Angela's brother, served as producer of 88 episodes of the show.
+He was also a writer for 15 episodes.